HewlettPackard/galadriel/README.md

 ### What Galadriel IS?
 - **Alternative approach to SPIRE Federation**: it's built on top of SPIRE APIs to facilitate foreign Trust Bundles management.
-- **Multi-tenant**: multiple organizations can leverage the same Galadriel deployment, while ensuring data and operations isolation.
 - **Federation at scale**: configuring multiple SPIRE Server federation should be easy and secure by default, that is Galadriel's main focus.
-- **Central hub**: it's a central place where federation relationships can be defined and audited.
+- **Central hub**: it's a central place where federation relationships can be defined and audited, and trust bundles can be securely stored and managed.

 ### What Galadriel IS NOT?
 - **A replacement of SPIRE/SPIFFE Federation**: it doesn't replace SPIRE Federation, it leverages what's already built in there.